Turin King List: Creation and use

-The papyrus is believed to date from the reign of Ramesses II, during the middle of the New Kingdom, or the 19th Dynasty.
+The king-list is written on the reverse of a discarded tax register dating to the reign of Ramesses II, the third pharaoh of the 19th Dynasty, during the middle of the New Kingdom.

 The beginning and ending of the list are now lost; there is no introduction, and the list does not continue after the 19th Dynasty.
 The composition may thus have occurred at any subsequent time, from the reign of Ramesses II to as late as the 20th Dynasty.
+The document itself is a sloppy copy of a much more detailed original, which is in turn based on much older sources.
+For example, only the pharaohs of the First and Second dynasties feature both their length of reign and age at death.

 The papyrus lists the names of rulers, the lengths of reigns in years, with months and days for some kings.
-In some cases they are grouped together by family, which corresponds approximately to the dynasties of Manetho's book.
+In some cases they are grouped together by family, which corresponds approximately to the dynasties of Manetho's Aegyptiaca.
 The list includes the names of ephemeral rulers or those ruling small territories that may be unmentioned in other sources.

-The list also is believed to contain kings from the 15th Dynasty, the Hyksos who ruled Lower Egypt and the River Nile delta.
-The Hyksos rulers do not have cartouches (enclosing borders which indicate the name of a king), and a hieroglyphic sign is added to indicate that they were foreigners, although typically on King Lists foreign rulers are not listed.
+The list also contains kings from the 15th Dynasty, the Hyksos who ruled Lower Egypt and the River Nile delta.
+The Hyksos rulers do not have cartouches (enclosing borders which indicate the name of a king), and a hieroglyphic sign is added to indicate that they were foreigners, although foreign rulers are not typically listed on King-lists.

 The papyrus was originally a tax roll, but on its back is written a list of rulers of Egypt – including mythical kings such as gods, demi-gods, and spirits, as well as human kings.
 That the back of an older papyrus was used may indicate that the list was not of great formal importance to the writer, although the primary function of the list is thought to have been as an administrative aid.
 As such, the papyrus is less likely to be biased against certain rulers and is believed to include all the kings of Egypt known to its writers up to the 19th or 20th Dynasty.